MicrosoftDocs/azure-devops-docs/docs/report/dashboards/cycle-time-and-lead-time.md

 - The daily moving average value corresponds to the average of data points that fall within the moving average window.
 The time-based moving average window is calculated based on the current day and previous *N* days. *N* corresponds to 20% of the number of days the chart displays, rounded down to the nearest odd number.

-  For example, if the chart displays the last 30 days, then *N* = 5 days.
-20% of 30 days is six days rounded down to the nearest odd number, which is 5.
+  For example, if the chart displays the last 30 days, then *N* = five days.
+20% of 30 days is six days rounded down to the nearest odd number, which is five.

 - The moving average window for April 10 corresponds to the previous five days.
 So, the April 10 moving average is the average of all data points that fall on April 5 through April 10.